NomisIV/website/src/blog/2021-10-08-android-sucks.md

 ## Setting up the ROM

 When following my own installation instructions I didn't really think twice about what I needed to back up.
-I only backed up the bank app we use for authenticating to a lot of online services here in sweden, but when I tried to restore it on Lineage it failed for some reason.
+I only backed up the bank app we use for authenticating to a lot of online services here in Sweden, but when I tried to restore it on Lineage it failed for some reason.
 In the end I had to resort to asking a friend to fix a new one, because the bank require you to own a Windows or Mac PC because of proprietary drivers and who even uses linux lmao am i right.